FarzanHajian/DirectMapper/README.md

 var vm = tea.DirectMap<Product, ProductVM>();
 ```

-For a property to be copied when source and destination data types differ (mapping model to view model in our example), following requirements must be satisfied:
+For a property to be copied when source and destination data types differ (mapping model to view model in our example), the following requirements must be satisfied:
-- A property with the exact same name as the source one must be available in the destination.
+- A property with the same name as the source must be available in the destination.
-- The destionation property must have a setter.
+- The destination property must have a setter.
-- The destination property must have the exact same data type as the source one.
+- The destination property must have the same data type as the source one.

 The first and the second requirements cannot be ignored.
-The third one on the other hand, can be compromised by defining rules (either global rules or type-specific ones).
+The third one, on the other hand, can be overridden by defining rules (either global rules or type-specific ones).

 ### Rules
-As discussed ealier, by default data types of source and destination properties must be the same.
+As discussed earlier, by default, data types of source and destination properties must be the same.
 If there is a need for conversion, you will have to define rules.

 There are two types of rules. **Entity-specific** and **global** and (of course) entity-specific rules have higher priority than global rules.